-OpenSearch Dashboards is a data visualization and exploration tool initially based on Kibana.
+OpenSearch Dashboards is a data visualization and exploration tool for OpenSearch, initially based on Kibana.

-OpenSearch and OpenSearch Dashboards are published under the Apache License 2 (ALv2).
+OpenSearch and OpenSearch Dashboards are published as Open Source Software under the Apache License 2 (ALv2).

-Beginning of 2021, Elastic decided to abandon it's commitment to FOSS and announced it would change the license of most of their products from Apache2 to proprietory ones.
-This created a demand for a FOSS replacement, laying the foundation on OpenSearch.
+Beginning of 2021, Elastic decided to abandon its commitment to FOSS and announced it would change the license of most of its products from Apache2 to proprietary ones.
+This created a demand for a FOSS replacement, laying the foundation for OpenSearch.

 No. Both products are published under licenses not approve by the Open Source Initiative (OSI).
 Usage restrictions will apply.

 OpenSearch is based on Elasticsearch and offers similar functionality.
-In contrast to Elasicsearch, OpenSearch is Free and Open Source Software (FOSS).
+In contrast to Elasticsearch, OpenSearch is Free and Open Source Software (FOSS).

 Yes, OpenSearch can be used as an Open Source replacement for Elasticsearch and the Elastic Stack, although both products offer slightly different features and priorities.